pypingou/remote_builder/docs/index.md

 #### Building the RPMs from a source RPM

-The CLI connects to the server running on one or more hosts.
-It asks the server to create a container on that host running the remote builder server code.
+The CLI connects to the server either via SSH or using a subprocess if the connection type to the host is `socket`.
+It creates a container there running the remote builder server code.
 The CLI then connects to that container, and uploads the SRPM specified by the user into that container.
 It can then extract the content of the SRPM and rebuild that SRPM.
 Once the SRPM has been rebuilt, it will install the build